nonlinear-thinkering-group/hdsa2018-dat-py-ws/proposal.md

 - laptop w/ Beaker Browser and dat installed
 - basic terminal knowledge

 Participants can form group and share each a raspberry pi.
-Then use multiple laptops with Beaker Browser to upload material and browse the dat(s) running on the raspberry pi.
+Then use multiple laptops with Beaker Browser to upload material and browse the dat(s) running on the raspberry pi(es).